AnryYang/anryyang.github.io/_publications/2022-SIGMOD-Yang.md

 publication_types: ["1"]
 abstract: ""
 featured: false
-venue: "Proceedings of the International Conference on Management of Data (SIGMOD)"
+venue: "Proceedings of the International Conference on Management of Data"
+venueabbr: "SIGMOD"
 ---